 "Suppose," they say, "you (congress) should repeal both the undistributed earnings tax and the capital gains tax.
 Then suppose a rich man should put \$10,000,000 in a corporation.
-That corporation might have vast earnings, and yet, for tax licans capturing the Seventeenth purposes, not disburse them.
-Ten years later, the company having Ruth Pratt and Ogden L. Mills, was ed again by the inclusion of the meantime added twenty million of earnings to this original investment of ten, the rich man could sell his stock for \$30,000,000.
+That corporation might have vast earnings, and yet, for tax purposes, not disburse them.
+Ten years later, the company having meantime added twenty million of earnings to this original investment of ten, the rich man could sell his stock for \$30,000,000.

-"He would have paid no income tax on these earnings during the ten years, and, if there were no capital gains tax, he would pay no tax on the profit when he sold the any tax on it.'
+"He would have paid no income tax on these earnings during the ten years, and, if there were no capital gains tax, he would pay no tax on the profit when he sold the stock.
+Thus he would have obtained \$20,000,000 of profit without paying any tax on it.'

-One congressman said that would be all right with him, for the govcent of every dollar earned by the corporation every year under present tax laws.
-He added, however, that the 15 per cent might be jacked up a little, if the other taxes were repealed, insisting that he thought the corporations might pay more in 'ere with management problems were repealed.
+One congressman said that would be all right with him, for the government would be getting 15 per cent of every dollar earned by the corporation every year under present tax laws.
+He added, however, that the 15 per cent might be jacked up a little, if the other taxes were repealed, insisting that he thought the corporations might pay more in taxes providing such taxes as interere with management problems were repealed.